How to Change a Thermostat

 This electrical question came from: Jason, from Atlanta, Georgia.

-Thanks for your electrical question Jason.
+Thanks for your electrical wiring question Jason.

 Tools Required: Basic Electricians Pouch Hand Tools and Voltage Tester.